 A dense timber’s natural tendency to absorb moisture is low.
-This is super important and why our windows are only made from quality timber like this.
+This is super important and why our high quality wooden windows are only made from quality timber like this.

 Compare this timber to a well known UK window manufacturer, whose timber density is 220-280 kg/ m3.
 Not quite balsa wood, but the timber has a high propensity to absorb moisture.

 Timber does naturally absorb and expel moisture.
 And the degree to which it does so is directly related to the timber density.

 Why is this so important I hear you say?